20kdc/datum/doc/src/spec/spec_intro.md

 The reader specification is the sole _required_ specification required, as it defines the format.
 This is the file being measured to determine the complexity of the format as opposed to other, similar formats.

-The writer specification defines additional requirements writers *should* follow when writing Datum.
+The implementor's notes defines additional requirements writers *should* follow when writing Datum, along with recommended design choices.

-Appendixes are solely to make it easier to understand the specification.
-Meanwhile, the body text is meant to be
+The appendixes are simply where things such diagrams and rational go.
+They are meant to be informative only.